Configure a SAML identity provider using the Search API

 Sample value: mySAMLAuthenticationProvider

-assertionConsumerServiceUrl (String)
+assertionConsumerServiceUrl (string)

 https//platform.cloud.coveo.com/rest/search/v2/login/{provider}?organizationId={organizationId}